 Introduction

-This vanos has been experiencing a failure.
-It has been diagnosed that the failure is primarily due to deterioration of the vanos intake rod seal.
-It has been determined that this cup seal is made from Buna rubber (Buna-N, NBR, Nitrile).
-Buna is a very common rubber material, but is limited in its temperature and chemical resistance characteristics.
-Unfortunately it is fairing quite badly in the vanos/engine environment.
-The seal has been found to harden, shrink, and have flat surfaces.
-This deterioration is causing the seal to lose its functional characteristics and thus cause the vanos to fail.
-BMW has been engaged regarding other vanos failures in the past but has elected to not address the issues, “No further development will be done”.
-BMW does not provide the vanos rod seal as a separate part.
+The Vanos has been experiencing a failure, primarily due to the deterioration of the Vanos intake rod seal.
+Buna rubber (Buna-N, NBR, Nitrile), a common rubber material, makes the cup seal; however, it has limited temperature and chemical resistance.
+Unfortunately, it performs poorly in the Vanos/engine environment.
+The seal hardens, shrinks, and develops flat surfaces.
+As a result, this deterioration causes the seal to lose its functional characteristics, leading to Vanos failure.
+Experts have consulted BMW about other Vanos failures in the past; however, BMW decided not to address the issues, stating, “We will not pursue further development.”
+BMW does not offer the Vanos rod seal as a separate part.

-The Buna rod seal can be replaced with a Viton rubber rod seal.
-Viton (FKM, Fluorocarbon) has similar functional characteristics to Buna, but has much higher temperature and chemical resistance characteristics.
-But an even better solution is to replace the rod seal with a Teflon equivalent.
-Teflon (PTFE filled) has a much lower friction property and is more appropriate for dynamic sealing than rubber.
+You can replace the Buna rod seal with a Viton rubber rod seal.
+In fact, Viton (FKM, Fluorocarbon) has similar functional characteristics to Buna, but it has much higher temperature and chemical resistance characteristics.
+Euro S50 Double Vanos, an even better solution is to replace the rod seal with a Teflon equivalent.
+Specifically, Teflon (PTFE filled) has a much lower friction property and is more appropriate for dynamic sealing than rubber.
 It’s compatible with the engine environment and is a standard material for this rod cup seal design.
-An O-ring is inserted in the cup to provide energizing support for the Teflon.
-The O-ring is best made from Viton to handle the engine environment.
+An O-ring provides energizing support for the Teflon when inserted into the cup.
+In fact, manufacturers best make the O-ring from Viton to handle the engine environment.

 The vanos exhaust piston seals can also fail in their function.
-There are two piston seals and each is made of a Teflon ring with a backing Viton O-ring.
+There are two piston seals, and each consists of a Teflon ring with a backing Viton O-ring.
 The failure is due to loose seal fit.
-This seems to be caused by a combination of some Teflon material wear and O-ring compression set (flattening).
+This problem appears to result from a combination of Teflon material wear and O-ring compression set (flattening).

-The Teflon filler material is Bronze and is correct for this vanos application.
-Viton comes in variations of materials and some are less susceptible to compression set.
+The Teflon filler material is Bronze, which is appropriate for this vanos application.
+On the other hand , Viton comes in variations of materials, and some are less susceptible to compression set.

-The piston seals problem can be solved by slightly thickening the Teflon rings and using Viton O-rings that are less susceptible to compression set.
-The Beisan sourced Viton O-rings have been shown over time to have excellent compression set characteristics.
+To address the piston seals problem, the solution involves slightly thickening the Teflon rings while also using Viton O-rings that are less prone to compression set.
+Importantly, the Beisan-sourced Viton O-rings have consistently demonstrated excellent compression set characteristics over time.

-Replacing the O-rings with Viton O-rings has proven to not work.
-The Viton O-rings shred from the high oil pressure.
-BMW has redesigned the solenoid O-rings for the S62 engine (E39 M5) vanos unit.
-The S62 vanos solenoids are the same as the Euro S50 vanos solenoids and share the same O-rings.
-The new S62 solenoid O-rings are not only made from Viton but also have multiple facets.
-These facets function to divert oil flow away from the O-ring and keep it from shredding.
+Replacing the O-rings with Viton O-rings has proven to be ineffective.
+Specifically, the Viton O-rings shred under the high oil pressure.
+As a result, BMW has redesigned the solenoid O-rings for the S62 engine (E39 M5) Vanos unit.
+Interestingly, the S62 Vanos solenoids are identical to the Euro S50 Vanos solenoids and, therefore, share the same O-rings.

-The new S62 vanos solenoid O-rings are the correct design and can be used for this vanos solenoid O-rings.
-These are purchased directly from BMW and are not provided in the Beisan seals kit.
+Furthermore, the new S62 vanos solenoid O-rings represent the correct design and can be used for this application.
+It’s worth noting that these O-rings are purchased directly from BMW and are not included in the Beisan seals kit.

 The static sealing O-rings can be replaced with a set of Viton O-rings.

-A vanos seals/O-rings repair kit can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
-It includes a vanos replacement intake rod Teflon cup seal with inserted Viton O-ring, intake piston seal of Teflon ring and machined Viton rubber ring, exhaust piston seals with slightly thickened Teflon rings and backup Viton O-rings, and a replacement set of the static Viton O-rings.
+A Vanos seals/O-rings repair kit is available for purchase through Beisan Systems (bee-saan) on their website: www.beisansystems.com/products.
+This kit includes a replacement intake rod Teflon cup seal, which features an inserted Viton O-ring, as well as an intake piston seal composed of a Teflon ring and a machined Viton rubber ring.
+Additionally , the kit provides exhaust piston seals, which feature slightly thickened Teflon rings and backup Viton O-rings, as well as a replacement set of the static Viton O-rings.

 Symptoms

-Overall loss of torque and power, particularly in the lower RPM range, < 3k.
-Bogging then surging at 3k RPM.
-Uneven power distribution and RPM transition.
-Engine hesitations in the lower RPM range, < 3k.
-Louder idle and intermittent idle RPM hiccups.
-Difficult takeoffs.
-Loss of power and bogging when AC on.
-Increased fuel consumption.
+There is an overall loss of torque and power, especially in the lower RPM range, below 3k.
+Additionally , drivers may notice bogging and surging at 3k RPM, along with uneven power distribution and RPM transitions.
+Engine hesitations are also common in the lower RPM range, particularly below 3k.
+Moreover , a louder idle and intermittent idle RPM hiccups can occur, leading to difficult takeoffs.
+In some cases , turning on the AC results in a noticeable loss of power or bogging, and fuel consumption tends to increase.

 Diagnosis